stevehemingway/stevehemingway.github.io/content/pages/2018/nhdc_grants.md

----
-Description : "NHDC awards grants to Royston Bowls Club" title : "More NHDC grants awarded" date : 2018-12-09T13:08:14Z
+Description : "NHDC awards grants to Royston Bowls Club"title: "More NHDC grants awarded"
+date: 2018-12-09T13:08:14Z
 Tags : ["Politics", "NHDC"]
 Categories : ["Royston", "NHDC"] menu : "main"
----

 Royston Bowls Club received £1,000 towards the purchase of a machine to de-thatch the green in order to help reduce disease and improve the playing surface.

 The club’s Steve Kilford said: “Royston Bowls Club would like to thank the council for awarding us a grant of £1,000, this will go some way towards the purchase of a de-thatching machine.”